Evtish/ray-casting/README.md

 Or just run the executable file.
 It's located in the `build` directory.

 # Controls
-The same as in Wolfenstein 3D.
+- Movement is the same as in Wolfenstein 3D
+- F - toggle the fisheye mode
+- Q - quit